tylerharter/cs301-projects/spring19/p4/README.md

 ### Feature 9: Give a Hint

-Use an Elif to check to see if they are on their last try.
+Use an `elif` to check to see if they are on their last try.
 If so, give them a hint.
 You can write the hint text.
 The hint text will have to be added as another parameter for the AskQuestion function.

 Set the default value of the hint parameter to be "Check the textbook".